3400-17/Bootstrap-Theme/labs/lab3.md

 ### Software

-We programmed the both of the Arduinos.
-We chosed one of them being the transmitter and ther other as the receiver.
-After the codes are loaded on the board, we typed "T" in the serial monitor, and put the Arduino in the tramitter mode.
-In a successful transmission, the received should send a confirmation message to the transmitter, confirming that it has received the message.

-[Serial Output] (INSERT LINK)
+Following the instructions with the lab, we downloaded the RF24 library for the radios and changed our pipes to 2E and 2F (46 and 47 in decimal).
+We set one of the Arduinos to transmit by typing "T" into the serial monitor and successfully sent a package to the receiving Arduino.
+In the case of a successful transmission, the receiver would then confirm the message was received.

+After sending a successful package over, we then installed the materials for the GUI, found [here](https://github.com/backhous/ece3400-maze-gui).
+To summarize, the GUI operates by taking messages from the serial monitor of the Arduino IDE in the form of x_pos, y_pos, walls where walls refers to whether a wall exists or not (ie. north=true or west=false).
+In later labs, we can also tell the GUI whether a treasure is there or not.

+To get familiar with the GUI,
 ### Data Structure for Sending/Receiving Maze Information

 Since the memory space on the Arduino is limited, we need to make the data as effcient in space as possible.
 The data structure is the following: